nma100/unstoppable-wallet/README.md

 # Unstoppable Wallet
-This application displays the assets of a user's wallet.
+This application displays the assets of a wallet.

-User's wallet address is obtained with “UNS Domain Resolution API”.
+Wallet address is obtained with “UNS Domain Resolution API”.

 * Video demo : https://youtu.be/bVk3ydEztBE
 * Live site : https://unstoppable-wallet.vercel.app